 VI.
-HANDOVER LATENCY COMPARISON RESULTS
+COMPARISON RESULTS SHOWING EFFECT OF VARIOUS INPUT PARAMETERS

 In this section, we present comparison results showing the effect of various input parameters on the handover latency of SIGMA and compare with MIPv6 enhancements.

 We define handover latency as the time interval between the last data segment received through the old path and the first data segment received through the new path from CN to MH.
+In this section, we will examine the impact of different parameters on the handover latency of SIGMAand MIPv6 enhancements.
+These parameters include layer 2 handover/setup latency, IP address resolution latency, moving speed, and the layer 2 beacon period.